 But very few Hollywood directors have final cut, I suppose?

-How do you overcome any kind of obstacles when you’re making a film?
+How do you overcome any obstacles when you’re making a film?

 You just have to get your head clear when you have to work out exactly what you want to do.
 When you see films that are confused or badly realized, it’s often because the directors didn’t know what to do.
 In a strange way, the first films of directors often have far more clarity than their subsequent movies, for some strange reason I can never figure out.
 Maybe when people are younger, they take more chances.
 I would also say the amount of energy you need to make movies, is the energy of youth, so make movies as much as possible when you’re young.
 When you get older, people don’t want to employ you anyway [laughs].
 Seriously, it’s true.
 So film embraces youth in a way, you know.
 I really want to see much more films by young people, and by young people I don’t mean people who are 40 or older.
 I mean people in their twenties or thirties.

 …Coppola hasn’t made a film in a long time.
 Brian De Palma hardly makes any films today.
 A lot of directors who are capable of making films don’t make them anymore.
-David Lynch hasn’t made a film for a long long time, he seems to have gotten very desillusioned.
-I think they have difficulties making their own movies, I know Brian has tremendous difficulties getting his films going.
+David Lynch hasn’t made a film for a long, long time, he seems to have gotten very disillusioned.
+I think they have difficulties making their own movies.
+I know Brian has tremendous difficulties getting his films going.
 But maybe it’s the kind of art form where younger people push the older people the other way.
 And people have to believe in cinema, don’t they, to make sure it survives.

 Brussels International Fantastic Film Festival, Brussels

 April 3, 2013